Vraiment/gradle-jni-plugin/README.md

 This task is in charge of executing the given make file in order to build the library with the given Makefile.
 It requires the following values to work correctly:
 - *makeFileDir*: Contains the path where the Makefile to be executed is located.
 - *makeOutputDir*: Contains the path where the Makefile should place generated artifacts, this value is available to the Makefile via the *OUTPUT* variable.
-- *jvmHome*: Contains the path where the JDK is located, this value is available to the Makefile via the *JVM_HOME* variable.
+- *jdk*: Contains the path where the JDK is located, this value is available to the Makefile via the *JDK* variable.

 One example of configuring the task *makeJni*: